 10. Chevrolet Colorado

-- The first redesign years (’15-’16) were bad, but otherwise Colorado had a strong record for reliability.
+- The first redesign years (’15-’16) weren’t ideal, but, otherwise, Colorado had a strong record for reliability.

-Still, there are two models to avoid at all cost: The first Colorados following the relaunch (2015-16) were bad.
+Still, there are two models to avoid at all cost: The first Colorados following the relaunch (2015-16).

 Next: The GMC version performed just as well.